What’s a merit increase, and should your business use them?

 It’s because merit increases involve a lot of variance.
 In other words, not every employee will receive the same size of an increase to their salary.

 Companies provide merit raises from their merit pool, which contains the amount of money available for raises that year.
-The average merit increase might be 3% for most employees but bumps up to 4% for top-performing employees who exceed all their performance goals (or earn more revenue for the company through boosted sales).
+The average merit increase might be 3% for most employees.

 Lower performers, who still met expectations but failed to exceed their goals, may only receive 2%.